schnaq/schnaq/README.md

 ## Deployment

-This project is designed to be deployed to a kubernetes cluster.
-Pick the image tag you want to deploy, find your desired namespace.
-For https://app.schnaq.com, this is currently `schnaq-staging` for the staging environment and `schnaq-app` for the production environment:
+This project is designed to be deployed on a Kubernetes cluster.
+We are using a helm chart to deploy the application in a separate charts repository.

-    kubectl -n <your-namespace> set image deployment backend backend=ghcr.io/schnaq/schnaq/backend:<backend-tag>
-    kubectl -n <your-namespace> set image deployment frontend frontend=ghcr.io/schnaq/schnaq/frontend:<frontend-tag>

-### Scaling

-Scale the relevant deployments with:

-    kubectl scale deployments backend -n <your-namespace> --replicas=5

 ## License